fauna/faunadb-js/README.md

 ### Testing

-* `npm run test`: This will run tests against the current version of NodeJS. [nvm](https://github.com/creationix/nvm) is useful for managing multiple versions of Node for testing.
+* `npm run test`: This will run tests against the current version of Node.js. [nvm](https://github.com/creationix/nvm) is useful for managing multiple versions of Node.js for testing.
 * `npm run browser-test-{mac|linux|win}`: This will run tests against platform-specific browsers.
   [Karma](https://karma-runner.github.io/1.0/index.html) is used as the test runner.

-Both NodeJS and browser tests will read a `testConfig.json` file located in the root directory of this project for Fauna client configuration.
+Both Node.js and browser tests will read a `testConfig.json` file located in the root directory of this project for Fauna client configuration.
 A minimal `testConfig.json` file would contain your FaunaDB key: